 Now, however, this Mediterranean port city is becoming a destination in its own right.
 Thanks to a multi-million euro project, the opening of new galleries and the Centre Pompidou, this Andalucian city has become one of Europe´s trendiest destinations.

-Centre Pompidou Malaga has opened its doors to visitors and is one of the first of several pop-up versions of the famous Parisian gallery.
+Centre Pompidou Malaga is one of the first of several pop-up versions of the famous Parisian gallery.

 Malaga offers a thriving cultural scene, spectacular scenery, excellent restaurants and bars, great shopping and a happening nightlife.